 Dan, who grew up in Oregon's Willamette Valley, is the number one (and only) ranch hand and focuses his time on tending to the vines while conserving as much of the wild ranch land as possible.
 He is also enrolled in the Viticulture Certificate Program through Texas Tech.

 Maura is pursuing formal wine industry education through WSET.
-She earned the Level 2 Award in Wine and Spirits in 2019 and plans to pursue the Level 3 certification soon.
+She earned the Level 2 Award in Wine and Spirits in 2019 and is currently studying for the Level 3 exam.
 Originally from the New Orleans area, Maura is the on-ranch food and wine expert and really loves coming up with food pairings for the wines she's studying.
 Let's just say the one and only ranch hand is very well fed!

 We do not view ourselves as owners of this special land as much as stewards of it for now -- until it's time to pass it on to the next generation.
 We want to conserve and protect as much natural habitat on the ranch as possible.
 We plan to farm sustainably, which includes having an economically sustainable business.
 We also want to create opportunities for others in our community to learn about wine grape growing and how they can be part of the Texas wine industry.

 We are blessed that in addition to the humans and two vineyard dogs, a litany of wildlife call our ranch home -- mule deer, whitetail deer, Montezuma quail, blue quail, elk, mountain lions, javelina, aoudad, and a host of other birds, bees, bats and butterflies.
 This was their home long before it was ours.